LAakerberg/JavaScript-2-ca/README.md

 - - Specific/detailed post page by ID.
 - - Delete post on specific/detailed page (Only working on specific pages)

-## Features to be added
+## Features to be added or changes

 - Search function
 - Update posts function
-- (moving delete posts from detailed page to profile page)
+- Moving delete posts from detailed page to profile page
+- When creating a post, the site should reload...

 ## UI/UX